 5. Truss Rod!

-Volutes are an uncommon piece of construction but they add reinforcement to headstocks so they can withstand more tension and increased life span.
-You can learn more about Volutes here…
+Volutes are an uncommon piece of construction but they add reinforcement to the headstock.
+So they can withstand more tension and an increased life span.

 7. The “Nut”

-At the point that the neck joins the headstock, the strings run over a small piece material (wood, plastic or sometimes other similar materials) that directs the strings across the fret board.
-This is the Nut.
-You can learn all about the Guitar Nut and Guitar Nut Types by clicking here…
+At the point where the neck joins the headstock, the strings run over a small piece of material (wood, plastic, or sometimes other similar materials) that directs the strings across the fretboard.

 8. Guitar Neck

 The inlays are ornamental markers set into the fretboard.
-And we all know a guitar is a piece of art, so the decoration may be simple as dots indicating 3rd, 5th, 7th, 9th, 12th or artistic depends on the its owner’s taste.
+The decoration may be simple as dots or customized depending on the owner’s taste.
+However, they indicate the 3rd, 5th, 7th, 9th, and 12th frets.

-There are many ways strings are constructed and each method plays a vital role in the tone of the instrument.
-You can learn about how strings are constructed here: Guitar Strings Guide
+There are many Guitar Strings Construction methods and each method plays a vital role in the tone of the instrument.

-Further, each brand constructs strings differently and there are many variations available.
-This article: “Guitars Strings Types” will give you a good idea, which strings will mould better with your guitar.
+Further, there are many “Guitars Strings Types” each sound very different but it’s a good idea to experiment to see which strings mold better with your guitar.

 12. Neck Joint

 Women have their curves, and so do guitars.
-The body, I presume, could be illustrated as the curvy bits of a guitar, which will “lie” upon your lap when you play.
+The guitar body is the biggest part of a guitar and it is the part that holds the pickups and controls.
+It can also be illustrated as the curvy bits of a guitar, which sits upon your lap when you play.

-The Strap Button is the component that you use to fix the guitar strap to your guitar so that you can use your guitar standing.
-There are many types of strap button available in the market, which we discuss in detail.
+The strap pin (also known as a strap button) is the component that you use to fix the guitar strap to your guitar so that you can use your guitar standing.

 16. Pick Guard / Scratch Plate

-A pick guard is also known as a scratch plate, finger rest and scratch guard and is a thin laminated material that is positioned behind the strings on the body of a guitar.
+A Pickguard is also known as a scratchplate, finger rest and scratch guard and it is a thin laminated material that is positioned behind the strings on the body of a guitar.